1968 Volvo DR860 articulated truck continues to be a daily workhorse for California-based demolition and recycling contractor.

-2016 marks the 50th anniversary of the Volvo articulated hauler, and as part of the yearlong celebration, Volvo held a contest to identify the oldest Volvo articulated hauler still actively working on a North American jobsite.
+2016 marks the 50th anniversary of the Volvo articulated truck, and as part of the yearlong celebration, Volvo held a contest to identify the oldest Volvo articulated hauler still actively working on a North American jobsite.
 After reviewing the submissions, the winner was identified as Tomy Stenvall of Amswede Corporation in Chula Vista, California, who runs a 1968 Volvo DR860 on almost a daily basis.
 As a reward for his impressive equipment upkeep, he was sent to participate in the weeklong celebration of the articulated hauler at Volvo’s Braås, Sweden facility from July 13-18, 2016.

 For Stenvall, it was a homecoming.

 “I left Sweden in 1982 to escape the snow, and I wound up in Southern California where I started Amswede, which I named after my connection to America and Sweden,” says Stenvall.
 “To be back and to get the chance to visit the Volvo facilities was quite an experience.
-There were big customers from all over the world at this event — some were buying 30 or 40 articulating haulers at a time — but I was the one getting the royal treatment, all because I have an old truck.
+There were big customers from all over the world at this event — some were buying 30 or 40 Volvo articulating trucks at a time — but I was the one getting the royal treatment, all because I have an old truck.
 It was outstanding.”

 For Volvo, however, it’s more than an old truck — it’s testament to a legacy worth celebrating.